 Access to kitchens is restricted by key access to those living in close proximity who are expected to use the kitchen.
 Any costs relating to damage necessitating repairs will be charged to those students with access to the kitchen unless an individual responsible can be identified.

 You may find it helpful to bring some mugs, glasses, plates and cutlery to College for your own use.
+Pots and pans etc are not provided in the kitchens.

 D.6.2 Food storage